armandcismaru/BSE-Trading-PRDE/README.md

 ## Running instructions:

 All the simulations are performed by running PRDE.py.
+### Requirements:
+- python3
+- numpy, matplotlib for plotting

 The following command line flags are being used to specify simulation details:
 - `--experiment-type` indicates the experiment to execute, namely: